Greece Moments Greece Moments

 Stroll through the Vaporia district

-When the sun makes its way through the marble alleys everything shines in a bright light.
-You almost feel like a nobleman when strolling.
+When the sun finds its way through the marble alleys, everything shines in a bright light.
+You almost feel like a nobleman as you stroll through.
 The special architecture gives the city a noble charm.

 syros ermoupolis gassen